troyane/GoodHabits/docs/tutorial.md

 ```
 `SortFilterProxyModel` used here with same idea as in `HabitsListPage` -- to give user ability to filter icons by its names.

-In `GridView`s `delegate` we show [`IconButton`] with respective `icon`, and [`AppText`] with hicon name.
+In `GridView`s `delegate` we show [`IconButton`] with respective `icon` and [`AppText`] with icon name.

-As soon as user chooses icon component will emit signal `signal iconChoosed(string iconName, string iconUtf)`.
+As soon as the user chooses icon, the component will emit signal `iconChoosed(string iconName, string iconUtf)`.

 ## Advanced features

 ### Usage of JSONPath

-We've added [`jsonpath.js`](https://github.com/kromain/qml-utils/blob/master/JSONListModel/jsonpath.js) to source code, so it could be accessible via
+We've added [`jsonpath.js`](https://github.com/kromain/qml-utils/blob/master/JSONListModel/jsonpath.js) to the source code so it could be accessible via
 ```js
 import "../js/jsonpath.js" as JP
 ```

 [JSONPath for JSON is like XPath for XML.](https://www.baeldung.com/guide-to-jayway-jsonpath)

-It gives us possibility to get easier access to JS objects.
+It gives us the possibility to get easier access to JS objects.
 E.g., we have this helper function that returns habit by given id:

 ```js
     function getHabitById(uid) {